threefoldtecharchive/rivine-UI/doc/Testing.md

 # Testing

-Testing Sia-UI is fairly immature and needs many more tests written to aide development.
+Testing rivine-UI is fairly immature and needs many more tests written to aide development.

 ## Technologies